bseltz-cohesity/scripts/sql/powershell/deprecated/restoreSQL/README.md

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This script demonstrates how to perform an restore of a SQL database.
+This script demonstrates how to perform a restore of a SQL database.
 The script can restore the database to the original server, or a different server.
 It can overwrite the existing database or restore with a different database name.

 ## Warning